 Depending on the age of your home and what the materials make up your air ducts are, air vent condensation can either be not as severe as you might think, or it could be something to watch out for.

 This article covers why condensation forms on your air conditioner’s vents, how to get rid of it and how to prevent any condensation from forming in the future.
-If you try any of these solutions and they don’t work, if you need repairs on your current AC, or if you simply want to get a new one installed, call Clover Services or visit our website.
+If you try any of these solutions and they don’t work, if you need repairs on your current AC, or if you simply want to get a new one installed, call Clover Contracting or visit our website.

 Why is there condensation on my AC vents and what can I do about it?